 Why choose us?

-The focus of the programme is to equip you for the job market.
+The focus of our Artificial Intelligence & Applications Masters programme is to equip you for the job market.
 At the end of the course you'll be able to:

 - understand how AI algorithms, technologies and methodologies are designed, developed, optimised and applied at scale to meet business objectives